skr3178/Eureka/README.md

   journal = {arXiv preprint arXiv: Arxiv-2310.12931}
 }
 ```

-Disclaimer: This project is strictly for research purposes, and not an official product from NVIDIA.

-Issue is first prompt is able to be parsed.
-Subsequent prompts are unable to be parsed by the filter:
+## SKR Notes

-Solved the issues with better prompts at all stages.
+- Solved the issues with better prompts at all stages.

-Out of memory error with cuda also resolved using cache of NVIDIA memory.
+- Out of memory error with cuda also resolved using cache of NVIDIA memory.

-In addition, the analysis does not run in parallel but only after one simulation is completed.
+- In addition, the analysis does not run in parallel but only after one simulation is completed.
+- ToDo: Compare the results from default rewards with the LLM predicts rewards for
+1. Humanoid
+2. Hand Motion